Saalim398/Weather-App-in-Android/README.md

 `Weather INFO`
 version `1.0`

-I have developed an intermediate Android weather application "Weather Info" that retrieves data from the OpenWeatherMap using its API.
+I have developed an intermediate Android weather application "Weather Info" that retrieves data from the OpenWeatherMap using its API.It uses volley a HTTP library that makes networking for Android apps easier and most importantly, faster

 ## Features